qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectoranalysis.rst

 Distance to nearest hub (points)
 --------------------------------

+.. warning:: This algorithm is deprecated and can be removed anytime.
+Prefer using :ref:`qgisdistancetonearesthub` algorithm instead.

 Creates a point layer representing the
 :ref:`center <qgispointonsurface>` of the input features with the addition of two fields containing the identifier of the nearest feature (based on its center point) and the distance between the points.

-.. seealso:: :ref:`qgisdistancetonearesthublinetohub`,
+.. seealso:: :ref:`qgisdistancetonearesthub`,
    :ref:`qgisjoinbynearest`

 Parameters